-In addition to cash resources, Wildcat held 2,030,952 shares of San Gold at December 31, 2014, which were part of the proceeds from sale of properties to San Gold.
-On December 22, 2014 San Gold announced that it had filed a Notice of Intention to Make a Proposal under Part III, Division I of the Bankruptcy and Insolvency Act (Canada) and on December 23, 2014 the Toronto Stock Exchange announced that it had suspended trading of San Gold shares and debentures.
-On March 24, 2015 trading of San Gold shares commenced on the TSX Venture Exchange and the Company immediately sold all of its remaining shares.
+In addition to cash resources, Wildcat held 2,030,952 shares of San Gold during the previous year ended 31 December 2014, which were part of the proceeds from sale of properties to San Gold.
+On 22 December 2014 San Gold announced that it had filed a Notice of Intention to Make a Proposal under Part III, Division I of the Bankruptcy and Insolvency Act (Canada) and on 23 December 2014 the Toronto Stock Exchange announced that it had suspended trading of San Gold shares and debentures.
+On 24 March 2015 trading of San Gold shares commenced on the TSX Venture Exchange and the Company immediately sold all of its remaining shares.